ohmsankar/ohmsankar/README.md

-- 👋 Hi, I’m @ohmsankar
+👋 Hi, I’m @ohmsankar

+- 👀 I’m interested in programming.
 <!---
-- 👀 I’m interested in ...

 - 🌱 I’m currently learning grade IV
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...